 In early 2010 I started a counseling network.
 Then, later that same year, my brother and I decided to merge with an organization for men struggling with addiction.
 Together we were able to provide a Christ-centered recovery center.
 We relaunched with a new name: Converting Hearts Ministries.

 I was elated by the growth and felt successful.
-But, here was my leadership struggle: What do I do know?
+But, here was my leadership struggle: What do I do now?

 How I Conquered My Leadership Struggles

 You see, I love building, revitalizing, and growing things.
-But managing Board and staff relationships and developing infrastructure is not my strong suite.
+But managing Board and staff relationships and developing infrastructure is not my strong suit.

 I needed a leadership coach to help me conquer some leadership struggles.

 Dr. Scott Wagner was a strategic/operational consultant to organizations like Duke.
-He had recently taken a brand-new seminary to achieving full accreditation in three short years!
+He had recently taken a brand-new seminary to achieve full accreditation in three short years!